Michelleoc/pands-project/README.md

 ![](images/5.0.1.confusionmatrix.PNG)

-I can see that the accuracy is 1.0 or 100% on the hold out dataset.
-The confusion matrix provides an indication of the errors made.
+I can see that the accuracy is 0.947 or 94.7% on the testing dataset.
+The confusion matrix provides an indication of the errors made, any numbers outside of the diagional row are the errors, in this case it was 2.

 ## Project Conclusion <a name="projectconclusion"></a>